Q:

 A:

 For long term health problems, Dr. Lucas provides quality care for diabetes, high blood pressure, high cholesterol, thyroid issues, asthma, COPD, stomach issues, women’s and men’s health, depression, and anxiety.
+She also does skin allergy testing and Sublingual Immunotherapy (SLIT).
 She does not provide long term treatment with narcotic medicine or other controlled substances.
 If you want to know whether your conditions can be followed at Grace Direct Primary Care, feel free to contact us.